knipgm/Conway-s-Game-of-Life/README.md

 # Conway's-Game-of-Life
-i wanted to switch from using swing to the more modern and easy to use javaFX, plus I always wanted to code this, so far my favorite side project
+implementation of Conways game of life using JavaFX.

-currently load and save doesnt work, i want to implement a drawing system where you can set up your own initial cell setup instead of doing random cells
+Currently load and save doesnt work, I want to implement a drawing system where you can set up your own initial cell setup instead of doing random cells.